leeyoyo49/leeyoyo49/README.md

 ### 🚀 About Me
 - 🎓 Sophomore at National Taiwan University (NTU)
 - 🧠 Passionate about Machine Learning and Artificial Intelligence
-- 💻 Currently exploring the intersection of code and data to solve real-world problems

 ### 🌱 Currently Learning
 - Deep Learning techniques for computer vision and natural language processing